DLakomy/Alaska/README.md

 What the fanout is? `Valid.Text` should land in one file, `Valid.Num` in another, errors somewhere else.
 They should be valid csv files (apart from errors, which can contain plain text).
-In case of empty result, the valid files shoul be created anyway (with the header).
+In case of empty result, the valid files should be created anyway (with the header).

 There should be a lot of Unit Tests.